albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 - [Blogging Basics with Octopress](http://octopress.org/docs/blogging/)
 - [List of Jekyll Plugins (including one of my own creation)](https://github.com/mojombo/jekyll/wiki/Plugins)

-I hope you like my blog.
-And if you have any other tips on how I can make it even faster, or any suggestions for other benchmarks I could try, I'd love to hear it!
+If you have any other tips on how I can make my blog even faster, or any suggestions for other benchmarks I could try, I'd love to hear it!